UlricusR/Android-EasyFPU/docs/index.en.md

 ## Issues and Requests

 [These issues](https://github.com/UlricusR/iOS-EasyFPU/issues){:target="_blank"} are known to me.
-Should you stumble over new issues, please submit an it via the same link.
+Should you stumble over a new issue, please submit it via the same link.

 As I'm not further developing EasyFPU for Android, I will only fix issues.